Innocentsax/SPRING-FRAMEWORK/README.md

 ## Features

 - **Spring Security 6**: Craft a fortified backend by leveraging the latest capabilities of Spring Security 6.
-Ensure that your application's data remains safeguarded with top-tier security measures.
+Ensure that your application's data remains safeguarded with top-tier security measures..

 - **Spring Data JPA**: Seamlessly interact with your database through Spring Data JPA.
 Manage user data, roles, and more with the power of JPA-based repositories.